 4. Teaches how to manage pressure and competition

-If you are preparing for competitions, sometimes you can feel an added pressure to perform well, or achieve another skill.
+If you are preparing for competitions or to achieve a new skill or level, sometimes you can feel an added pressure to perform well.
 Pressure is a normal feeling in life and a little pressure is actually known to boost your adrenaline, giving you power and energy in your gymnastics.

-Gymnastics encourages goal setting from a very young age, whether it be to learn a cartwheel, or to make the Victorian team.
+Gymnastics encourages goal setting from a very young age, whether it is to learn a cartwheel, or to make the Victorian Team.
 The practice of setting a goal, taking steps towards it and striving to achieve it, is a life lesson that extends beyond the gymnasium.

 6. Encourages mental discipline